 - Previous allergic reaction to Suboxone

-People who are not a good candidate for Suboxone treatment, going cold turkey may be the best alternative option.
-People who plan to go through a clean-slate withdrawal can expect intense flu-like withdrawal symptoms and intense cravings.
-It is strongly advised to get help from a Oklahoma opioid detox facility that can assist in managing these symptoms.
+People who may not be able to receive Suboxone treatment, unmedicated detox may be the best alternative option.
+People who plan to go through a clean-slate withdrawal can expect severe flu-like withdrawal symptoms and severe cravings.
+It is highly advised to contact a Oklahomaopioid detoxification center that can provide continuous care and monitoring.